placer-toolkit/placer-style-guide/README.md

 ### 2.1.
 Audience

-Our primary audience consists of developers, designers and technical users who are seeking clear, accurate and actionable information about the Placer Toolkit.
+Our primary audience consists of developers, designers and technical users who are seeking clear, accurate and actionable information about Placer Toolkit.
 Content should be written to be understood by someone familiar with web development concepts but may not be an expert in every specific area.

 ### 2.2.
 Active vs passive voice